peaz/workato-opa-smtp-extension/README.md

 # Workato SMTP Extension

-Current tested to work with Gmail's SMTP server using App Password credentions
+Current tested to work with Gmail's SMTP server using App Password credentials.
+This version supports plain text email only.

 ## Building extension